Jacques de Mauvisière de Castelnau: Military career

 Jacques de Castelnau-Bochetel entered the Army at the age of 14.
 He fought against the Spanish in the and distinguished himself in 1636 during the Sieges of Corbie and La Capelle, where he was taken prisoner and imprisoned in the citadel of Cambrai from where he escaped.

 Wounded in 1638 and again in 1639, he distinguished himself during the Siege of Arras (1640), where he acquired a reputation as a brave and experienced soldier.
-Cardinal Mazarin entrusted him with the command of the Régiment de Bretagne to serve in Germany under the orders of Louis II de Condé.
+Cardinal Mazarin entrusted him with the command of the Régiment de Bretagne to serve in Germany under the orders of Louis, Grand Condé.
 In 1644, he carried out two heroic actions during the Battle of Freiburg.

 After the Battle of Nördlingen (1645), he was promoted to maréchal de camp for having taken the village of Alerheim.

 Back in Flanders in 1646, it was he who led the assault during the siege of Mardyck, and during that of Dunkirk.
 The King appointed him governor of Brest in 1648.
 In 1651, he was promoted to lieutenant general, and received the prestigious Order of the Holy Spirit.

 In 1658, he commanded the left wing of the French Army, assisted by an English contingent, during the Battle of the Dunes on 14 June.
 He took Fort Léon from the Spaniards and began consolidation works there to maintain it.
 It was during an inspection of these works on 16 June 1658, that he was hit by a musket ball which could not be removed.
 Learning of this injury, the King made him Marshal of France on 20 June 1658.
 Castelnau could not enjoy this supreme honor for long, since he died of his wound on 15 July 1658.
 He was only 38 years old.

 His body was transported to Bourges where he was buried in the church of the Jacobins.

 de Castelnau is remembered with a buste in the Galerie des Batailles in the Palace of Versailles.